 Frank V. Zerunyan, J.D.

-Frank Vram Zerunyan, J.D., his wife Jody, adult children Daniel and Nicole are longtime residents of the City of Rolling Hills Estates.
+Council Member Frank Vram Zerunyan, J.D., his wife Jody, adult child Daniel and Nicole are longtime residents of the City of Rolling Hills Estates.
 Frank is a three term Mayor and still serving Councilmember in the City of Rolling Hills Estates.
 In his role as a public official, after serving as Chair of the Planning Commission in Rolling Hills Estates, Frank was elected to the City Council in 2003 and re-elected in 2007, 2011 and 2015.
 He previously served and continues to serve on various regional public boards, including law enforcement, sanitation, technology and transit.
 He has chaired and continues to chair select city government committees in Rolling Hills Estates.
 Frank’s public service on various local government policy committees extends statewide with the California League of Cities, California Contract Cities Association and Southern California Association of Governments.
 In 2008, Frank was elected and assumed a leadership role as the 52nd President of California Contracts Cities Association, the second largest municipal organization in the state of California with approximately 70 member cities and 7 million residents.

 Frank is a Professor of the Practice of Governance at the Sol Price School of Public Policy and Director of Executive Education at USC Price Bedrosian Center on Governance.
 His key areas of expertise include Local Governments, Public Private Partnerships, Civic Leadership, Land Use, Regulation, Negotiation and Executive Education.
 He teaches graduate courses on Intersectoral Leadership, Business and Public Policy, International Issues in Public Policy, Negotiation as well as International Laboratory.
 He also lectures locally and globally to build capacity and foster leadership among public executives worldwide.